 Come along and form inter-disciplinary teams and learn how to build innovative, financially viable and ethically responsible AI-based solutions to address one aspect of climate change of your choosing.
 You will gain new skills, learn from some brilliant mentors from industry and academia, and could win some amazing prizes!

-Download the reports written by: Tristram Walsh (OCS President), Alive Evatt and Christian Schroeder de Witt.
+Download the reports written by: Tristram Walsh (OCS President), Alice Evatt (DPhil Philosophy), Christian Schroeder de Witt (DPhil CompSci)

 Friday 7 February 2020, 3.30pm - 9.00pm AI educational games, information session, Panel discussion, and team-forming mixer social.